Zechariah 3 – The Cleansing of Joshua the High Priest

 1. (6-7) A personal admonishment and promise to Joshua.

 a.
-If you will walk in My ways and if you will keep my command: Joshua in Zechariah’s day was admonished much the same way that the first Joshua was admonished.
-Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go.
-(Joshua 1:7)
+If you will walk in My ways and if you will keep my command: Joshua in Zechariah’s day was encouraged much the same way that the first Joshua was admonished.
+Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go (Joshua 1:7).

 b.
 Then you shall also judge My house, and likewise have charge of My courts: God promised Joshua that he would indeed continue to serve as High Priest as he was diligent to stay obedient to God.